 — Noah Vonleh: 9.75/11.75 in.

 Rajon Rondo, who won the 2020 NBA championship with the Los Angeles Lakers, ranks 15th all-time, measuring in with a length of 9.5 inches and a span of 10 inches.
 Those are some big hands for a guy who’s 6-foot-1 and 180 pounds.

-Of active players, Leonard, a four-time NBA All-Star, ranks fourth.
+Of active players, Leonard, a four-time NBA All-Star, ranks third.
 He compared his large hands to Shaq’s hand at NBA All-Star Weekend in Toronto in 2016.

-He grew into one of the best basketball players on the planet and belongs right up there along with James and Kevin Durant.
+He grew into one of the best players on the planet and belongs right up there along with James and Brooklyn Nets star Kevin Durant.

 Come playoff time, Kawhi is a man on a mission.
-He’ll dunk, cross you over, shoot, and get a bucket when his team needs it.
+The size of his hands help him dunk, cross you over, snag a rebound, swipe a steal and get a bucket when his team needs it.
 On top of that, he’s a knockdown free-throw shooter.
-Leonard and Paul George aim to bring the Clippers their first title in franchise history.
+It doesn’t matter if he’s squaring off against the Chicago Bulls or Steph Curry and the Golden State Warriors.
+In year three together, Leonard and teammate Paul George are still aiming to bring the Clippers their first title in franchise history.

 Kawhi Leonard is a fun guy.
 That fun guy needs a tailor to resize his pockets.